romansp/romansp.github.io/content/blog/common-mistakes-in-tanstack-query-and-vuejs-composition-api/index.md

 Let's take a look at few examples, understand _why_ reactivity can be lost, and explore how to avoid making this mistake.

+### Note: March 2025 update
+Since this article was written a [dedicated section](https://tanstack.com/query/latest/docs/framework/vue/reactivity) was added to TanStack documentation on reactivity in Vue.js.
+It covers similar topics as this article and provides additional explanation on how to retain reactivity in Vue components.

 ## Losing `defineProps` Reactivity

 I see this one the most.
 Let's take a look at the following example: we have 2 components, `TodoList` and `TodoDetails`.